 Consumers are usually thought of as the end user – the person who actually uses the product or service.
 So what’s the difference between a customer and consumer?
 You can click here now and learn the difference between the two.
-A mother who purchases diapers from a store is a customer, but her baby (who’ll use the product) is the consumer.
+A parent who purchases diapers from a store is a customer, but their baby (who’ll use the product) is the consumer.

 Consumer is more impersonal and often refers to the use of technological products and services (paid or not).

 Someone involved in real estate, for example, would find the value in differentiating between clients and customers.
 Nowadays, people involved in business are changing their mindsets regarding these terms, and are focusing on building a client base that requires more attention and better service.
 Additionally technology, with its advanced CRM systems, allows for deeper customer relationships.
 In return, clients offer long-term business, and are advocates for product and services.